-- Status: - E Federal Dispatch to Parliament published on 26 June 2019 - National Council resolution not to approve the introduction of the bill taken on 2 March 2020; consideration by the Council of States on 10 September 2020 - Referred for review by the National Council to its Commission on 15 December 2020 to drafta compromise acceptable to the majority - Expected entry into force as of beginning of 2022, at the earliest - Stipulates the explicit duty of financial intermediaries to check the details of the beneficial owner. - Duty to perform a regular risk-based review of whether the client documentation is up to date. - Advisory services (foundation, acquisition, disposal, administration and funding) of - domiciliary companies with registered offices in Switzerland or abroad; and - trusts are subject to the requirements of the ALMA, and introduction of the due diligence, auditing and reporting obligations for advisors.

-- Extension of the duty of due diligence for traders to cover traders in precious metals and precious stones for transactions above CHF 15,000. - Associations that collect or distribute assets abroad for charitable purposes must be entered in the commercial register. - The subjection of advisers (such as lawyers or trustees) strongly contested in Parliament.
+- Adopted by Parliament on 19 March 2021 - Referendum deadline: 8 July 2021 - Expected entry into force as of beginning of 2022, at the earliest - Stipulates the explicit duty of financial intermediaries to check the details of the beneficial owner. - Duty to perform a regular risk-based review of whether the client documentation is up to date. - Associations that collect or distribute assets abroad for charitable purposes must be entered in the commercial register. - The law does not include the subordination of advisors (such as lawyers or trustees), which was highly contested in Parliament.

-FINMA Anti-Money Laundering Ordinance (AMLO-FINMA) Adjustments resulting from FinSA/FinIA
+FINMA Anti-Money Laundering Ordinance (AMLO-FINMA) | Adjustments resulting from FinSA/FinIA

-- Repeal of the status of directly subordinated financial intermediary (DSFI). - Th reshold for cash transactions requiring identification of the customer in spot transactions lowered from CHF 5,000 to CHF 1,000. - Simplification of the due diligence requirements for granting consumer credit. - Obligation for asset managers to make enquiries about the identity of the policyholder or the actual premium payer in the case of life insurance policies with separate account or custody account management (insurance wrapper).
+- Repeal of the status of directly subordinated financial intermediary (DSFI). - Threshold for cash transactions requiring identification of the customer in spot transactions lowered from CHF 5,000 to CHF 1,000. - · Simplification of the due diligence requirements for granting consumer credit. - Obligation for asset managers to make enquiries about the identity of the policyholder or the actual premium payer in the case of life insurance policies with separate account or custody account management (insurance wrapper).